Skip to main content

 Institutional framework of transport research

-At the research strategy level, the Research Council of Norway is the key institution.
+• Research Council of Norway: Norway’s primary research institution.
 The Research Council identifies strategic research areas, allocates research funds and evaluates research in all areas and disciplines.
-The Council is the principal research policy adviser to the ministries, and is the meeting place and network builder for Norwegian research.
+The Council is the principal research policy adviser to the ministries and is the meeting place and network builder for Norwegian research.
 Universities and colleges also have important roles in strategic research planning.

-R&D policy is formulated on the ‘sector principle’, with each ministry is responsible for financing and assigning research priorities in their specific sector.
-Thus, the main players in policy making for transport research are the Ministry of Transport and the Ministry of Trade, Industry and Fisheries.
+• Ministry of Transport and the Ministry of Trade, Industry and Fisheries: Responsible for setting national priorities in transport research and policy.
 These ministries are responsible for defining transport policy and have an impact on establishing national priorities for transport research.
 They are supported by:

 International research and development cooperation programmes and partnerships of the European Union relevant to Norway are listed on the Research Council of Norway website: